EarPlanes: The best earplugs for flying while congested

 You can buy EarPlanes at most pharmacies and online.
 According to the website, they’re available at CVS, Walgreens, Boots, Hudson News, Target, Amazon and Staples.
 If your local Staples store carries them, you can earn 5X rewards by paying with your Ink Cash or Ink Plus Card.

+I would highly recommend EarPlanes to anyone prone to airplane ear or traveling with a cold.
 After my excruciating experience flying while congested, I can attest that it’s the kind of pain you never want to experience.
-I would highly recommend EarPlanes to anyone traveling while sick.
-They do eliminate excruciating pain caused by congestion and are a cheap, non-medical treatment option.
+They relieved my excruciating pain caused by congestion and are a cheap, non-medical treatment option.

 Do you have any remedies for curing in-flight ear pain while traveling with a cold?
 Please share in the comment section.

-19 thoughts on “EarPlanes: The cure for excruciating ear pain?”
+19 thoughts on “EarPlanes: The best earplugs for flying while congested”

 1. Hi Ariana.
 I can also attest to the efficacy of earplanes.
 Additionally, I was told by an ENT doctor to use a nasal decongestant spray before take off and at the start of the descent.
 Between those two tips, I have never again experienced excruciating ear pain.